 On the Sunday of the South Australian Labor Day long weekend in October, the Paddle Steamer Oscar W celebrates its birthday.
 It was built in 1908.
 Check out this historic boat's sailing schedule.
 The Oscar W combines with the SteamRanger's Cockle Train and the Victor Harbor horse-drawn tram to provide a unique heritage experience.

-Cittaslow Goolwa hosts an "At The Wharf" event on the last Friday evening during the summer months.
+Cittaslow Goolwa hosts an "At The Wharf" event, usually on the last Friday evening during the summer months.
 It is held on the deck of Signal Point with music and local produce for all to enjoy.
 A Cittaslow Goolwa Farmers' Market is held at Jaralde Park on the 2nd and 4th Sundays of the month.
 There is also a general market on the 1st and 3rd Sundays.
 In November each year, Cittaslow Goolwa hosts the SMOKE OFF event.
+Due to the effects of CoVID-19, some events and activities may have to be changed or cancelled, often at short notice.
+Check with the Goolwa Visitor Information Centre for the current situation or the organisers of the activity.

 Tourism activities are being promoted by Goolwa Tourism 5214 that seeks to encourage events and activities in the area covered by the postcode 5214 - Goolwa, Hindmarsh Island, Mundoo Island, Mosquito Hill and Currency Creek plus the surrounding towns of Middleton and Port Elliot.